malvern/spring-boot-mysql-stored-procedure/ReadMe.md

                       END

-#### 2.5 both INOUT procedure
+#### 2.5 Filtering and Returning Data(IN/OUT)

                      CREATE PROCEDURE findCustomerAgeByName(IN name VARCHAR(50),OUT age Integer) BEGIN
                        SELECT customer.age into age  FROM customer WHERE customer.name = name;
                      END

-#### 3. Delete(Dropping) Stored Procedure
+### 3.0 Delete(Dropping) Stored Procedure
 Creating a stored procedure with a name similar to an existing stored procedure will throw `SQLSyntaxErrorException` with a narrative specifying that the given procedure already exists.

-There is not way to edit stored procedure body apart from changing its characteristics,so whenever we need to change our stored procedure SQL statements we must delete the existing procedure and recreate it.
+There is no way we can edit stored procedure *body* apart from changing its characteristics,so whenever we need to change our stored procedure SQL statements we must delete the existing procedure and recreate it.

 The following command is used to delete stored procedure.

                       DROP PROCEDURE [IF EXISTS] procedure_name

-If the stored procedure does not exist it will throw Exception.We can `IF EXISTS` so that it returns a warning instead of error.
+If the stored procedure does not exists it will return error.We can add `IF EXISTS` so that it returns a warning instead of error.

 Calling delete procedure from Spring Boot